WILLE-DAC/documentation/WILLE by-laws.md

 II.
 Are encouraged to meet regularly and to publish those meetings in a specific view of the on-line platform.

+III.
+Participates in quadratic funding rounds together with angels.

 <p align="center">
 <b>( article 4 )</b><br>
 KREDIT